sasakhit/sokids-boc/README.md

-# shine on kids Site
+# Code for Change - Shine On!
+Kids

-this is the C4C2.0 project for NGO [Shine On!
-Kids](http://sokids.org/).
+This is the Code for Change 2017 project for Shine On!
+Kids (http://sokids.org/).

-current objectives:
+Scope of Work:
-* remake of current website
+* Enhancement of existing Beads Inventory Application
-* inventory system for program beads of courage
+* Hospital Screen
+* Donor Management Screen